tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_definingFunctions_chp4.md

 [2,3,4]
 ```

 The type signature comes first.
-It's optional, but we almost always include it
+It's optional, but we usually include it for
-for documentation.
+documentation.
 The function body is written as a series of **equations**.
+In
-In the case of `middle1`, the first equation handles the empty list, the
+the case of `middle1`, the first equation handles the empty list, the second
-second equation handles lists with a single element, and the third handles
+equation handles lists with a single element, and the third handles lists with
-lists with 2 or more elements.
+2 or more elements.

 The third equation uses a **cons pattern** to get the first and rest of a
 list.  `xs` is all the elements *after* the first element of the passed-in